 Are you an active or passive fund investor?
 Most workplace pension schemes default to a fairly cautious actively managed portfolio, but there may be an option to select your own funds or choose a tracker if you are confident about your own investment strategy.

 PensionBee can consolidate your pensions into one easy-to-manage pot allowing you to invest in one of seven plans of varying risk.
-You can manage your pension conveniently using its smartphone app and it has a rating of 4.7 out of 5.0 from over 1,300 independent reviews on Trustpilot.
+You can manage your pension conveniently using its smartphone app and it has a rating of 4.6 out of 5.0 from almost 2,000 independent reviews on Trustpilot.

 A robo-adviser may be a good solution if you are keen on taking a back seat and letting someone manage the investment decisions on your behalf.
 Robo-advisers use a passive fund management approach, investing in ETFs and trackers for a relatively low fee.
 Check out our best buy tables which compares the best robo-advisers in the UK.